raspberrypi/documentation/remote-access/vnc/README.md

 You are entitled to use RealVNC's cloud service for free providing remote access is for educational or non-commercial purposes only.

-Cloud connections are convenient and encrypted end-to-end, and highly recommended for connecting to your Raspberry Pi over the Internet.
+Cloud connections are convenient and encrypted end-to-end, and highly recommended for connecting to your Raspberry Pi over the internet.
 There's no firewall or router reconfiguration, and you don't need to know the IP address of your Raspberry Pi, or provide a static one.

 - Sign up for a RealVNC account [here](https://www.realvnc.com/raspberrypi/#sign-up); it's free and only takes a few seconds.